Apple Maps: China

-Apple has received criticism regarding its map concerning the greater China region.
-Apple uses Chinese map suppliers for map display within China and uses TomTom and local map suppliers for Taiwan and Hong Kong.
-If the phone is located within mainland China, it can result in all geotagged photos taken in Hong Kong, Macau, Taiwan, Arunachal Pradesh, or the disputed South China Sea islands being applied with an incorrect location, or displaying the area as part of China.
+According to Travel + Leisure magazine, it is illegal for foreign individuals and companies to create maps within China without official permission from the Chinese government.
+As a result, mapping services such as Apple Maps comply with local regulations and data systems, which has drawn criticism regarding its map concerning the greater China region.
+Apple uses map data from AutoNavi within the People's Republic of China (only when the device itself is located inside mainland China), and uses TomTom and local map suppliers for Taiwan and Hong Kong.
+If the phone is located within mainland China, it can result in all geotagged photos taken in Taiwan, Arunachal Pradesh, or the disputed South China Sea islands being applied with an incorrect location, or displaying the area as part of China.
 There are some English language issues with the Chinese pinyin transliterations of the Chinese names in Taiwan and Hong Kong.
-Photos taken in Taipei or Itanagar will display the location respectively as "Taiwan Province, China" or "Tibet Autonomous Region, China".
-Additionally, Apple in China has agreed to manipulate Apple Maps to support China in the Senkaku Islands dispute by making Chinese-claimed islands appear larger than they actually are, as part of a business deal that was personally negotiated by Apple CEO Tim Cook.
+Photos taken in Taipei will display the location as "Taiwan Province, China".
+According to an Indian NDTV report in 2010, bloggers had complained that the map data shown on iPhones in China had differed from international versions, with disputed areas such as Arunachal Pradesh displayed according to Chinese official territorial representations.
+According to reporting by The Information, relying on "unnamed sources and internal documents", Apple modified the display of the Senkaku Islands (known in China as the Diaoyu Islands) for users in China, reportedly rendering them at a larger scale following a request from Chinese authorities.

 South Korea

 Apple Maps has limited functionality in South Korea due to restrictions on geographic data in South Korea.

+Voice of America reported that in 2012, Apple Maps had faced a formal protest from the South Korean government for their labelling of the disputed small island chain of Liancourt Rocks (known as Dokdo in Korean and as Takeshima in Japanese), which is currently disputed between South Korea and Japan.
+South Korea, which claims sovereignty over the islands, stated it was unacceptable for Apple Maps to use alternative names, including the Japanese designation.